next-mad-hatter/straight-skeleton-study/README.md

 Once you've installed the dependencies, kotton can be built via `gradle build` inside `kotton` directory.
 You can then run
 `java -jar build/libs/kotton-all.jar --help` to see available runtime options.
+For better performance, consider setting -Xmx4096M or more :).

 # Triton standalone runners